 2: Baking Soda + Lemon Juice

 Additional Tip: You can even get creative and mix essential oils and herbs to condition and add fragrance to your hair mixture.
 Chamomile oil and Cinnamon is a perfect choice as they also help strip hair of the color.
 Have fun mixing!

 Word of Advice

-It might be helpful to always research about the hair color first before diving into it.
+It might be helpful to always research the hair color first before diving into it.
 Because nothing is worse than a hair color gone wrong.
-But at the time the mishap happen you can always open your pantry and mix up some of that baking soda or pull out the big gun — insert hair color removal.
+But at the time the mishap happens, you can always open your pantry and mix up some of that baking soda or pull out the big gun — insert hair color removal.
 Because hair dye fails aren’t a major problem anymore when you are armed with knowledge on how to remove your hair dye.